jlmelville/coil20/README.md

 ## See also

 * I have a similar R package if you would like [more datasets](https://github.com/jlmelville/snedata).
-* For doing an embedding, you could give [sneer](https://github.com/jlmelville/sneer) a go.
+* For dimensionality reduction, you could give [sneer](https://github.com/jlmelville/sneer) a go.

 ## License